 How Often Do You Feed A Chameleon?

 So, how often does a Chameleon eat?
 How often you feed your Chameleon will depend on their age.
 For example, the younger they are, the more they’ll eat.

-When a Chameleon is six months old to a year, they’re considered juveniles.
+When a Chameleon is six months old to a year, they’re considered juvenile.
 Juvenile Chameleons can eat one to two times per day.

 As an adult, at the age of one year and older, Chameleons won’t need to eat daily.
 So, for instance, you’ll only need to feed them about three times a week or every other day.

 On the other hand, baby Chameleons will need to eat a lot.
 This is because they grow and develop the fastest when they’re babies.

 Baby Chameleons are considered babies from the time they’re born (also known as hatchlings) until they turn six months old.

 You can count on feeding them at least two to three times per day during this time.
 In fact, it will seem like you’re always feeding them.

 If you’re wondering, “what do I feed my Chameleon,” then luckily for you, Chameleons have a varied diet.
 There are about 160 known species of Chameleons, and most of them are omnivores.

 However, some Chameleons are carnivores, also known as insectivores, in which case they only eat live food.
 Their main source of live food is, of course, insects.
 However, they’ve also been known to eat small birds, especially wild ones.